-The group presents the topic
+Each student presents the topic

-- ► The students will present 60 minutes (20 minutes each) - ► After that 30 minutes questions and answers - ▶ An almost final draft must be submitted to me (mohsan.jameel@ismll.de) one week in advance.
-Of course small corrections or structure revisions are allowed. - ▶ If you are not allowed to present or you do not attend to the presentation you will get a 5.0 as presentation mark and the exam is failed. - Participation to the presentations of others is required - ▶ Plagiarism is illegal and usually leads to expulsion from the program
+- ▶ 30 minutes presentation - ► 15 minutes questions and answers - ► An almost final draft must be submitted to me (josif@ismll.de) one week in advance. - Small corrections or revisions are allowed after submissions. - ► If you do not attend the presentation you will get a 5.0 as presentation mark and the exam is failed. - ▶ Participation to the presentations of others is required

-The group has to prepare one presentation alternating in the common sections, i.e. there is no main presenter, everyone speaks the same amount of time.
+Each student has to prepare one presentation alternating in the common sections, i.e. there is no main presenter, everyone speaks the same amount of time.